zulumike/bdmi/README.md

     - SendGridApiKey

 Local development:
+    Download your app settings from azure to local.settings.json in api folder add the following for cors:
+        Host": {
+            "LocalHttpPort": 7071,
+            "CORS": "*"
+        }

     - npm install
     - npm run build
     Start application and api (in swa)
     - swa start build --api-location api
+    - Or better, use run and debug in vscode
+        !!
+Do not work with node.js > 16